wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/README.md

 ### Using a module

 The following code blocks show how to use your module in calling scripts.
-Very often you will be nesting modules within modules - the examples show how to ensure that names are assembled and accessed correctly.
+It is common to nest modules within modules - the examples show how to ensure that names are assembled and accessed correctly.

 ```
 # within any UI script, e.g., parentModule_ui.R